gmanuel89/Spectral-Typer/README.md

 * **Spectra preprocessing parameters**: sets the parameters for spectral preprocessing.
     * **_Mass range_**: defines the mass range to which the imported spectra should be cut.
     * **_TOF mode_**: defines if the TOF has been used in the "Linear" or "Reflectron" mode (to adjust the parameters for spectral preprocessing and peak picking).
-    * **_Transform the data_**: selects if data transformation should be performed (applies a mathematical operation to all the intensities, such as square root or logarithm with base e, 2 and 10).
+    * **_Data transformation_**: selects if data transformation should be performed (applies a mathematical operation to all the intensities, among "Square root", "Natural logarithm", "Decimal Logarithm" and "Binary Logarithm").
-    * **_Smoothing_**: defines the algorithm for the smoothing ("Savitzky-Golay", "Moving Average", "None") and the strength of the smoothing ("medium", "strong", "stronger").
+    * **_Smoothing_**: defines the algorithm for the spectral smoothing ("Savitzky-Golay", "Moving Average", "None") and the strength of the smoothing ("medium", "strong", "stronger").
+        * *Savitzky-Golay*: It is a process known as convolution, by fitting successive sub-sets of adjacent data points with a low-degree polynomial by the method of linear least squares.
+(A. Savitzky and M. J. Golay.
+1964.
+Smoothing and differentiation of data by simplified least squares procedures.
+Analytical chemistry, 36(8), 1627-1639).
+        * *Moving Average*: Given a series of numbers and a fixed subset size, the first element of the moving average is obtained by taking the average of the initial fixed subset of the number series.
+Then the subset is modified by "shifting forward"; that is, excluding the first number of the series and including the next value in the subset.
+(Booth et al., San Francisco Estuary and Watershed Science, Volume 4, Issue 2, 2006).
-    * **_Baseline subtraction_**: defines the algorithm for baseline subtraction ("SNIP", "TopHat", "ConvexHull", "median").
+    * **_Baseline subtraction_**: defines the algorithm for baseline subtraction ("SNIP", "TopHat", "ConvexHull", "median", "None").
 Before selecting the baseline subtraction algorithm, a number defining the value of the specific parameter for the algorithm can be inserted, and the program will read it while setting the baseline subtraction algorithm.
+        * *SNIP*: Statistics-sensitive Non-linear Iterative Peak-clipping algorithm (C.G.
+Ryan, E. Clayton, W.L.
+Griffin, S.H.
+Sie, and D.R.
+Cousens.
+1988.
+Snip, a statistics-sensitive background treatment for the quantitative analysis of pixe spectra in geoscience applications.
+Nuclear Instruments and Methods in Physics Research Section B: Beam Interactions with Materials and Atoms, 34(3): 396-402).
+        * *TopHat*: This algorithm applies a moving minimum (erosion filter) and subsequently a moving maximum (dilation filter) filter on the intensity values (M. van Herk.
+1992.
+A Fast Algorithm for Local Minimum and Maximum Filters on Rectangular and Octagonal Kernels.
+Pattern Recognition Letters 13.7: 517-521).
+        * *ConvexHull*: The baseline estimation is based on a convex hull constructed below the spectrum (Andrew, A. M. 1979.
+Another efficient algorithm for convex hulls in two dimensions.
+Information Processing Letters, 9(5), 216-219).
+        * *Median*: This baseline estimation uses a moving median.
     * **_Normalization_**: defines the algorithm for normalization ("TIC", "RMS", "PQN", "median", "None").
 Before selecting the normalization algorithm, a number defining the normalization mass range can be inserted, and the program will read it while setting the normalization algorithm.
+        * *TIC (Total Ion Current)*: It divides the intensities of the spectrum by the sum of all the intensity values of the spectrum itself (the sum of all the intensities being the spectrum's total current).
+It becomes less suitable when very intense peak(s) (compared to the others) are present in the spectrum.
+        * *RMS (Root Mean Square)*: It divides the intensities of the spectrum by the square root of the sum of all the intensity values of the spectrum itself squared.
+Like the TIC, it becomes less suitable when very intense peak(s) (compared to the others) are present in the spectrum.
+        * *PQN (Probabilistic Quotient Normalization)*: It calibrates the spectra using the TIC normalization; then, a median reference spectrum is obtained; the quotients of all intensities of the spectra with those of the reference spectrum are calculated; the median of these quotients is calculated for each spectrum; finally, all the intensity values of each spectrum are divided by the median of the quotients for the spectrum (F. Dieterle, A. Ross, G. Schlotterbeck, and Hans Senn.
+2006.
+Probabilistic quotient normalization as robust method to account for dilution of complex biological mixtures.
+Application in 1H NMR metabonomics.
+Analytical Chemistry 78(13): 4281-4290).
+        * *Median*: It divides the intensities of the spectrum by the median of all the intensity values of the spectrum itself.
+It has been proved to be the most robust normalization method.
     * **_Align spectra_**: selects if alignment of spectra should be performed, by generating a calibration curve ("cubic", "quadratic", "linear", "lowess") employing an automatically generated peaklist ("auto") as reference or by taking the peaks of the "average spectrum" or of the "skyline spectrum" as reference.
     * **_Preprocess spectra in packages of_**: defines the number of spectra to be taken at a time for preprocessing, when the computer resources are limited (taking all the spectra in RAM could cause the computer to freeze).
     * **_Commit preprocessing_**: stores the preprocessing parameters to be applied for analysis.